Semi-local string comparison: algorithmic techniques and applications

-Our algorithm is as follows.
-In the case of the longest $k$-increasing subsequence problem, we run \algref{alg-perm}, obtaining the semi-local seaweed matrix $P_{\idx,a}$.
-Then, we extract the string-substring seaweed matrix $P\ssub_{\idx,a}$, and run on it $\log k$ times the algorithm of \crref{cr-score-mmult-ssub}, obtaining the string-substring seaweed matrix $P\ssub_{\idx^k,a}$.
-In the case of the longest $k$-modal subsequence problem, we assume without loss of generality that $k$ is even.
-We run \algref{alg-perm} twice, obtaining the semi-local seaweed matrices $P_{\idx,a}$ and $P_{\ol{\idx},a}$, from which we obtain the matrix $P_{\idx\,\ol{\idx},a}$ by \crref{cr-score-mmult}.
-Then, we extract the string-substring seaweed matrix $P\ssub_{\idx\,\ol{\idx},a}$, and run on it $\log k-1$ times the algorithm of \crref{cr-score-mmult-ssub}, obtaining the string-substring seaweed matrix $P\ssub_{(\idx\,\ol{\idx})^{k/2},a}$.
-Finally, for both problems we use the resulting string-substring seaweed matrix to query the global LCS score.
-The described algorithm runs in time $O(n \log^2 n) + \log k \cdot O(n \log n) = O(n \log^2 n)$.
-This is an improvement on both the sparse LCS approach and the algorithm of \cite{Demange+:09}, unless $k = O(\log n)$.
+For the the longest $k$-modal subsequence problem, assume without loss of generality that $k$ is even.
+To solve this problem, we first run \algref{alg-perm} (seaweed doubling) twice, on strings $\id$ and $\ol{\id}$, respectively, against string $a$.
+As as a result, we obtain the semi-local seaweed matrices $\rP_{\id,a}$ and $\rP_{\ol{\id},a}$.
+We then obtain matrix $\rP_{\id\,\ol{\id},a}$ by \thref{th-comp-mmult-comp}.
+From this matrix, we extract the string-substring seaweed matrix $\rP^\ssub_{\id\,\ol{\id},a}$.
+We then run the algorithm of \thref{th-comp-mmult-comp} repeatedly $\log k-1$ times, obtaining the string-substring seaweed matrix $P_2 = \rP^\ssub_{(\id\,\ol{\id})^{k/2},a}$.